 Though it won’t be for everyone, a car crawl can be a great way to meet new friends.

-Join your host as you bounce from bar to bar with your new drinking buddies.
+Join your host as you bounce between bars and clubs with your new drinking buddies.
 Both of these lively tours include five shots, pizza and games (with prizes).
 Plus, you’ll be entitled to discounted drinks all night long.

 61. Grab a Drink at Perky’s the Floating Bar

 Permanently moored on the dock, Perky’s is a great spot to stop off for a drink (or a bite to eat).

 There’s no admission charge to hop on board and enjoy unsurpassed lakefront views (after all, it doesn’t get closer to the lake than on the lake).
 Plus the drinks are fairly priced — especially considering the location.

 If you’re hungry, it’s possible to order burgers on board and they’ll be delivered right to you, care of Devil Burger.

 Did you know?
 Many locals rate Devil Burger above Fergburger.
 We don’t personally agree but encourage you to try both and report back in the comments of this post!

 Hit the Mountains